-• Providing specialist clinical knowledge and interventions to service users in primary care setting.
-This will include working with the PCN to support people with highly complex mental health needs/serious mental illness.
+- Providing specialist clinical knowledge and interventions to service users in primary care setting.
+This will include working with the practice team to support people with highly complex mental health needs/serious mental illness.

-• Developing and implementing clinical processes that contributes towards the continuous improvement of mental health provision across the PCN (multiple GP practices).
+- Developing and implementing clinical processes that contributes towards the continuous improvement of mental health provision across the primary care network (multiple GP practices)

-• Managing presentations of highly complex/SMI presentations working closely with the secondary mental health services, to maintain personalised care plans which focus on what matters to the person and avoid escalation to urgent care pathways
+- Managing a caseload of highly complex/SMI presentations working closely with the locality secondary mental health service, to maintain personalised care plans which focus on what matters to the person and avoid escalation to.

-• To perform the duties of an independent prescriber, ensuring that appropriate medication is prescribed, monitored and administered in line with current best practice and the Trust Medicines Management Policy.
+- To perform the duties of a non-medical prescriber, ensuring that appropriate medication is prescribed, monitored, and administered in line with current best practice and the Trust Medicines Management Policy.